Denver44/28.Docker-Node_and_Express/README.md

 - docker run -p 3000:3000 -d  image-name Here in this command do port forwarding we send the traffic which comes to our machine at port 3000 will be forwarded to container port 3000.
 - Now we are able to talk to our container.
 - number of left to -p is the traffic coming from outside world and the number on right side is the number which our container is expecting.

+# Key Takeaways on Sync Source code

+- In docker we can sync our source code with the docker work dir.
+- So we don't have to rebuild our image again as we make changes in our code.
+- During build command ve need use -v flag with localPath:ContainerPath
+- Here we have use %cd% which automatically fetch the current local path of pour folder.
+- /app is the path to folder on container from which we have to sync.